mapbender/mapbender-documentation/en/architecture/components.rst

 OpenLayers
 **********
 OpenLayers is a powerful software for web maps.
-It supports lot of data sources and functionality.
+It supports a lot of data sources and functionality.

 Read more about OpenLayers at http://openlayers.org/